PdxCodeGuild/class_opal/2 HTML + CSS + Flask/labs/06 MOB - Flask Todo.md

 Using a `form`, allow the user to save a new todo item to the database.
 This should include a `input` for text, a `select` for the priority, and a `button` for submitting the form.

+# Part 3 (optional)

+Add the ability to delete an item from the list.